Swiftaim/A-Star/README.md

 Build
 ======

-From the command line (MacOSX), just run "make".
+From the command line (OSX), just run "make".

 Start the application with the command "cd demo && ./astar"